ForNeVeR/Cesium/README.md

 **Have a question?** Welcome to [the discussions section][discussions]!

-**Looking to contribute?** Check [open issues with the "help wanted" label][issues.help-wanted].
+**Looking to contribute?** Check [open issues with the "help-wanted" label][issues.help-wanted].
 Cesium is a big project which lives thanks to its contributors.

 **Not sure where to contribute?** Check [open issues with the "good first issue" label][issues.good-first-issue].

-If you're interested in certain project area, check the per-area issue labels:
+If you're interested in certain project areas, check the per-area issue labels:
 - [`area:cil-interop`][issues.cil-interop]: issues related to CLI interop
 - [`area:compiler`][issues.compiler]: issues related to the Cesium compiler, type checker, and code analyzer
 - [`area:parser`][issues.parser]: issues related to C parsing